zeyuzhou91/PhD_dissertation/RPTS/bernoulli_bandit/README.md

-# Thompson sampling for linear bandits, a special case of Kalman filter (TO BE UPDATED)

-This folder contains the simulation program of a linear bandit problem solved by Thompson sampling, implemented as a special case of Kalman filter.
+# Simulation for Bernoulli bandit

+This folder contains the simulatoin code for solving the Bernoulli bandit problem with the following algorithms: Thompson sampling (TS), particle Thompson sampling (PTS), and regenerative particle Thompson sampling (RPTS).

 ## Description of files

 main.py contains the simulation setup.
 Model parameters can be modified in this file.

-Game.py implements the main body of the linear bandit model, with the main class System.
+game.py implements the main procedures in the Bernoulli bandit problem.

+auxuliary.py constains some auxiliary functions.

+model.py constains the observation model (a distribution).

-Thompson_Sampling.py implements the Thompson sampling algorithm, with a sub-class System_TS.
+Thompson_Sampling.py implements the Thompson sampling algorithm.

-myplot.py implements functions for plotting figures, useful for showing animated dynamics of results.
+PTS.py implements the particle Thompson sampling algorithm.

-Particle_Thompson_Sampling.py implements the Particle Thompson sampling algorithm, currently not used (to be modifed later).
+RPTS.py implements the regenerative particle Thompson sampling algorithms, including RPTS1 and RPTS2.

-auxuliary.py contains some auxiliary functions, currently empty.

-test.py is a test program for plotting the contours of a Gaussian distribution.

 ## How to use

-### Open main.py and set the parameters:
+### Open main.py and set the parameters.

-N: a positive integer, the number of dimensions of parameters and actions.
+N: a positive integer, the number of arms.

-T: the time horizon (number of steps in each simulation)
+T: the time horizon (number of steps in each simulation).

-N_simul: the number of simulations to run, over which the average regret will be obtained
+N_simul: the number of simulations to run, over which the average regret will be obtained.

+alg: a string, the name of the algorithm.
+Options: 'TS', 'PTS', 'RPTS1', 'RPTS2'.

+Npar: the number of particles, only applies to PTS, RPTS1, and RPTS2.

+### Open game.py and modify the function init_true_parameter().

+theta_true is the true system paramter.
+You can make this parameter fixed or randomly generated.

 ### Open a terminal and run:

 python main.py

 ## Simulations

+The simulation results contain two graphs, one for cumulative regret and one for running average regret.

+## Note

+For large T, or N_simul, or Npar, the simulation may take a long time.